dialloalassane/manim/README.md

 # Code Structure
 This repository contains manim code for explaining Trigonometry.
+The [TrigonometryScene.py](/TrigonometryScene.py) contains scenes defined in different classes.
 There are three Manim Objects defined in  [TrigonometryMobjects.py](/TrigonometryMobjects.py)  used throughout which are list below.
 ## 1. CTriangle ( Custom Triangle )
 This is a triangle with base length 2.6 and height 1.
 ## 2. RightTriangle ( Right Triangle )